-On its side, the Commission (NN COMMISSION REPORT 201939), highlights the great "5G introduces more possibilities to deliver connectivity that is adapted to the service being offered.
+On its side, the Commission (NN COMMISSION REPORT 2019), highlights the great possibilities provided by the use of this technology:

+"5G introduces more possibilities to deliver connectivity that is adapted to the service being offered.
 Some services need high and consistent data speed (for example augmented reality), and some need different features like the possibility to connect a number of low-power devices (for example health sensors in a house).